cacophony-wj/LeS/TROUBLESHOOTING.md

 ## Technical

+### I crashed!

+Slow down there pardner.
+Skyrim crashes all the time, less so in vanilla but more so with over 700 mods.
+First make sure it crashes the next time you do the exact same thing.
+If it does, drop by the support channels on Discord and give as much detail as possible and I'll fix it.

 ### I'm randomly crashing!

 You probably don't have enough paged RAM.
 Skyrim is very badly optimized.
 Try increasing your pagefile size.
 The recommendation is to set it to "System Managed" for all of your hard drives, but you can read specific instructions by going to any Wabbajack Discord channel and typing ``!pagefile``